 Hog deer have a polygamous mating system.
 However, some males of this species exhibit monogamous behavior, which means they are mating with only one female and guarding only one.
 Populations in the natural range breeding season are August-October.
 During this period, males engage in intense competition to win a female and aggressively defend their mating rights.

 Females give birth to a single litter in May-July, after 8 months of pregnancy.
 Deer are usually born in isolated dense grassy areas because they are protected from predators in that area.
-During the first few days of calf life, the mother feeds the cub and shelters the child, and lives on its own hide in the bush.
+During the first few days of calf life, the mother feeds the cub shelters the child, and lives on its hide in the bush.
 During this time she occasionally visits the fawn to nurse the baby.
 The calf is weaned at 6 months and reaches puberty at 8-12 months of age.

 Physical features